How to plan and take a trip using Google My Maps

 Other Tools

-While this series of pages is all about researching, creating and using a good map let’s recognize this in just one tool in your discovery and enjoyment of a place.
-Other strategies are also important, especially talking to local people when you are in a place for the pleasure of conversation as well as learning some inside information about what to see.
+While this series of pages is all about researching, creating and using a good map let's recognize this is just one tool in your discovery and enjoyment of a place.
 Another essential tool is YouTube, with its unlimited amount of travel videos, such as my own.
 And Google Earth is super-useful in taking an informed look at a place before you go to help determine what parts of town are worth seeing and what to avoid.
 Talking to friends who have already been there is another opportunity.
-The map helps tie all this together, as that information can be included before and during your tip.
+The map helps tie all this together, as that information can be included before and during your trip.

 Google My Maps (GMM) was created by Google and is offered for free, based on Google Maps, but is far superior because you can add a lot of customized information which is easy to access.
 These descriptions act like a mini guidebook as you walk around, so you know where to go and understand what you are looking at.